hammingweight/globebotter_redux/README.md

 Interestingly, I could not get all the tests to pass when using Mistral with 7B parameters while Qwen3 with 4B parameters passes.
 Mistral-7B uses 4096-dimensional vector embeddings while Qwen3-4B uses 2560-dimensional vectors.
 An examination of the document snippets retrieved by Mistral showed that they were frequently irrelevant and that the poornperformance might have been due to the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).

 Contextual compression significantly slowed down the application but was not necessary to get the tests to pass.

+BDD tests like this alone aren't sufficient to evaluate a RAG application but it's convenient to be able to run sanity checks while tuning a model.

 ## Prerequisites for Running/Testing the Application
 To run this code, you'll need